John Coles (historian): Life and career

-Coles was born in Woodstock, Ontario, Canada on 25 March 1930.
-He graduated from the University of Toronto in 1952 before working in commerce for 3 years.
-He began studying archaeology at the University of Cambridge in 1955 before moving to the University of Edinburgh to complete his PhD in 1957.
+Coles was born in Woodstock, Ontario, Canada, on 25 March 1930.
+He graduated from the University of Toronto in 1952, before working in commerce for three years.
+He began studying archaeology at the University of Cambridge in 1955, before moving to the University of Edinburgh to complete his PhD in 1957.

 He began teaching at the University of Cambridge in 1960 and was Director of Studies to Prince Charles while the prince studied at Trinity College.

-He became professor of European Prehistory in 1980 and was a fellow of Fitzwilliam College, Cambridge from 1963 until his death.
+Coles became professor of European Prehistory in 1980 and was a fellow of Fitzwilliam College, Cambridge, from 1963 until his death.

-Coles married archaeologist Bryony Coles in 1985.
-He left the University of Cambridge in 1986 and they moved to Devon.
-The couple did extensive research into the Somerset Levels which resulted in the establishment of a new branch of archaeology focusing on wetlands and in 1998, they received the Imperial Chemical Industries (ICI) Award.
+Coles married archaeologist Bryony Coles in 1985, and in 1986 he left the University of Cambridge and they moved to Devon.
+The couple did extensive research into the Somerset Levels, which resulted in the establishment of a new branch of archaeology focusing on wetlands, and in 1998, they received the Imperial Chemical Industries (ICI) Award.

 Coles died at home on 14 October 2020.